cblgh/plain/README.md

 Currently some commands are only suitable for the index file, and some only for listicles.
 ```
 listicle only
-    cp  COPY_DIR         copy an entire directory to the web root, preserving the folder name
-    mv  REDIRECT         redirect the given url (by dumping a redirect page) to the current item
+    none! :)
 index only
     cf  PATH_SSG         path to a listicle file containing ssg input (e.g. articles)
     cc  CREATE_RSS       create rss feed for listicle
     nn  NAVIGATION_TITLE name navigation item & add to the main nav
-both types
+both listicle & index
     tt  TITLE            title
     bb  BRIEF            a one-line brief markdown description
     md  PATH_MD          path to markdown file containing a standalone article / page
     ln  LINK             link to resource representing the described item
     ww  PATH_WWWROOT     set the final destination path in plain's webroot
     //  SKIP             comment, skip parsing this line
+    cp  COPY_DIR         copy an entire directory to the web root, preserving the folder name
+    mv  REDIRECT         redirect the given url (by dumping a redirect page) to the current item
 ```

 ## Why